hugomg/lullaby/README.md

 ##Events

-In LIBNAME, we create documents by generating a stream of events, instead of constructing a tree-like representation of the DOM.
+In Lullaby, we create documents by generating a stream of events, instead of constructing a tree-like representation of the DOM.
 The `printDocument` functions then consume the event stream and convert it into a textual representation of the document.

 There are two main types of events: text events and tag events.
 Additionally, there is also a "raw HTML" event for those cases when regular text and tag events won do the trick.